 Internal Communication Growing Pains and How to Solve Them

-David Mizne, Marketing Communications Manager of 15Five.com drops in this week to guest blog and tackles team communications.
-A great read for leadership teams looking to continually improve the culture at their dealerships.
+David Mizne, Marketing Communications Manager of 15Five.com drops in this week to guest blog and tackle team communications.
+A great read for leadership teams looking to improve the culture at their dealerships continually.
 Have a look!

 A lack of communication is often the root cause of an unhealthy bottom line in business.
 Even worse, it could be the reason behind a poor reputation in your vertical.
 Better internal communication can help businesses avoid many of the pitfalls suffered by those expanding into new markets or growing to meet the demand for their products and services.
 This can include anything from resourcing new promotions to low employee retention rates.